itsberriver/itsberriver/README.md

 <h1 align="center">Hi 👋, I'm Jess!🌸✨</h1>

 <h4 align="center"> Hi!
-My name is Jessica, I'm a junior  full-stack developer, with training in a full-stack bootcamp of 850h, I'm also a graphic designer and ✏illustrator.
+My name is Jessica, I'm a junior  full-stack developer, with training in a full-stack bootcamp of 850h, I'm also a graphic designer and illustrator.

 At the bootcamp I have done different projects both in group and individual with different languages and tools such as php, laravel, Javascript, mysql, react, Vue, among others, all learned through active pedagogy and SCRUM methodology.